NeoCIRCLE/neocircle/docs/install.rst

 -----------

-To get the project running on a development machine, launch a new Ubuntu 12.04 or 14.04 machine, and log in to it over SSH.
+To get the project running on a development machine, launch a new Ubuntu 14.04 machine, and log in to it over SSH.

 To use *git* over *SSH*, we advise enabling SSH *agent forwarding*.